The Cancer Therapeutics Training Program (CTTP)

 Applications will also include the following

-2. For Non-US Citizens, documentation of work visa status is required.
+- For Non-US Citizens, documentation of work visa status is required.
+Please note that the work visa must be valid for the entire appointment period.

 Interview:

 Selected applicants and their mentors will be invited for an interview before the CTTP Program Directors and Steering Committee.
-All interviews will take place on one day June 8, 2023.
-Mentors are expected to attend in person or via Zoom.
+All interviews will take place on one day November 14, 2024.
+Mentors are expected to attend.
 All of the below should be in your presentation.
+Please also note that there is a quick turn around for interviews after applicants have been selected.
+Applicants are encouraged to start working on their slides and interviews as soon as they turn in their applications.

 Prepare a brief oral presentation: